TNRIS/kiosk/README.md

 `30 18 * * * if pgrep chromium;then kill $(pgrep chromium);fi;/home/tnris/sleep.sh`

 **sleep.sh** <br>
-The sleep script tells the kiosk system to go to sleep for 12.5 hours, switches to user tnris (from root), then calls the `start-kiosk.sh` script.
+The sleep script tells the kiosk system to go to sleep for 12.5 hours (45000 seconds), wakes up, restarts the OS which then calls the `start-kiosk.sh` script from the startup application settings.
 ```
 # arbitrary time in order to give cron enough time to kill chromium, etc.
 sleep 7